 Put the kids to bed

-Remember that this is just an example of Au Pair schedule, every Host family has different needs and can adjust the schedule according to them.
+Remember that this is just an example of Au Pair schedule, every Host Family has different needs and can adjust the schedule according to them.
 Discuss in advance what is required from the Au Pair, so that she knows what the routine in the house is like and can conduct her duties accordingly.
+Free Registration as Candidate

-Make sure that the Au Pair understands what is expected of her/him and agrees with it.
+As a Host Family, make sure that the Au Pair understands what is expected of her/him and agrees with it.
 Do not forget that it is always important to communicate to avoid future complications.
+Free Registration as Family

 Can an Au Pair have a second job?